-Enlarged spleen and liver: Take 5 gm root of long pepper and 1 gm long pepper powder.
+Enlarged spleen and the liver: Take 5 gm root of long pepper and 1 gm long pepper powder.
 Boil in 200 gm of water filter and drink it.

 Rapid heartbeat: Take 25 gm each of root of long pepper (pipara mool)and green cardamom and make a powder.
 Take 3 gm of this powder daily with ghee gives relief from constipation and rapid heartbeat.